Volunteer with Us

 Be a part of Lilac Time with the Lombard Historical Society.
 Lots of different volunteer positions are available including greeter, tour guide, gift shop help, and Art & Craft Fair help.
-Sign up to volunteer on Weds, April 19 - or call us at 630-629-1885 to learn more.
+Call us at 630-629-1885 to learn more.

-May 6 - May 20 (Tuesdays - Sundays): Tour historic Lilacia Park to discover beautiful lilacs, tulips, Colonel Plum's legacy, and the festivities through history.
+May 2 - May 20 (Tuesdays - Sundays): Tour historic Lilacia Park to discover beautiful lilacs, tulips, Colonel Plum's legacy, and lilac festivities through history.
 Purchase tour tickets at the Carriage House (the brown building behind the Victorian Cottage at 23 W Maple).
 Tickets are $4/person.
 Call us at 630-629-1885 for more info.

 Tours are Tuesdays - Sundays at 1pm except where noted below.
 No Monday tours.

 - Saturday, May 6: 2pm only

 - Sunday, May 14 (Mother's Day): 11am only